whisthq/whist/main-webserver/README.md

 TODO: improve this section with explanations on how to debug using Logz.io and run admin level things with Postman/Heroku.

-## Maintenance Mode

-It is possible for maintenance mode to hang, even though we've taken several precautions to stop this from happening.
-Please see this doc on how to deal with it: https://www.notion.so/tryfractal/Manually-Managing-Maintenance-Mode-d946ab8b01454ecca66a1e51743fde46.

 # FAQ

 ### What is the general structure of our codebase and the purpose of specific files?